CLI Commands¶

 db:migrate¶

-Runs all pending migrations in the migrations directory.
+Runs all pending SQL migrations from the migrations directory.

 Usage: